-Our members get exclusive access to the fully detailed report on how to make it work. .
+Our members get exclusive access to the full detailed report on how to make it work. .
 WISPS (Wireless Internet Service Providers) have a golden business opportunity while also closing the economic inequality gap in South Africa.

 By Paul Colmer, Exco member of Wireless Access Providers Association (WAPA)